Use these tips to prevent chin stubble and ’staches from putting your workers’ health at risk.

 If you’re hearing the argument that a beard is useful filter for catching contaminants, it’s time to break out the science.
 Even if your worker’s soup strainer is keeping some allergens out of his nose and mouth, the truly dangerous particles are far too small to be caught in this trap.

 Not all facial hair is out of bounds, however.
 Workers can still rock some styles: Short mustaches, sideburns and small goatees, when neatly trimmed, may fit OSHA’s requirements for tight-fitting respirator use.
-(This letter from OSHA is a helpful read on that front.)
 For workers whose facial locks leak beyond the seal, there is another option that can keep them looking, and feeling, good: a loose-fitting respirator.

 Pros and cons of loose-fitting respirators